abdalhalemshabalout/abdalhalemshabalout/README.md

 ### Hi there 👋

 # 💫 About Me:
-Hello, I have been working in the field of web development since April 2022, starting as a backend developer, then expanding my scope of work at the beginning of 2023 to become a full-stack developer.
-Additionally, I have gained some experience in WordPress website development and server hosting management.😄⚡<br>
+Hey there!
+I've been diving into the web development scene since April 2022, and let me tell you, it's been quite the ride!

+Backend Developer (April 2022 - Early 2023):
+I started out as a backend developer, tinkering with servers, databases, and all that fun stuff.

+Full-Stack Developer (Early 2023 - Present):
+I'm not one to stay in my comfort zone for too long.
+Early last year, I decided to dip my toes into full-stack development.
+That's where things got really interesting!
+From crafting sleek user interfaces to wrangling with server-side logic, I've been playing around with it all.

+WordPress:
+And about WordPress.
+I've spent some time getting cozy with it too.
+Customizing themes, tweaking plugins, you name it.
+It's like having your own toolbox to build awesome websites in no time.

+Server Realm:
+I've also got some skills when it comes to managing server hosting.
+Setting up environments..😄⚡<br>

 ## 🌐 Socials: